home-assistant/home-assistant.io/source/_components/camera.rpicam.markdown

 ha_iot_class: "depends"
 ---

-The `rpicam` camera platform allows to control a raspberry pi camera through mqtt commands.
+The `rpicam` camera platform allows controlling a raspberry pi camera through MQTT commands.
 This is a third-party integration for homeassistant that provides further control from HA for a raspberry PI camera based on RPi-Cam-Web-Interface (`https://elinux.org/RPi-Cam-Web-Interface`).

 ## {% linkable_title Configuration %}